sukamenev/kate-pari-gp/README.md

 ## How to install:

-Clone the repo and place xml file (symlink by example) to your extensions folder located at:
+Clone the repo (or download `pari_gp.xml`) and place xml file (symlink by example) to your extensions folder located at:

 * Linux: `~/local/share/org.kde.syntax-highlighting/syntax/`